not-dharmik/SneakerAnalytics/README.md

 Identify the highest revenue-generating sneakers, categorized by brand or model.

 DASHBOARD FILTERS:
-•	All the sheets are enabled with filters and all the graphs/analyses is dynamic.
+- All the sheets are enabled with filters and all the graphs/analyses is dynamic.
 So, everytime a user clicks on any attribute all the graphs dynamically equips and shows that specific data.

 SCREENSHOT:
 <img width="1709" alt="image" src="https://github.com/user-attachments/assets/662bb33e-101f-405b-af92-957f6303112a" />

 CHALLENGES:
-o	Cleaning and formatting the dataset for Tableau visualization. o	Deciding on the most effective visualizations for key insights. o	Ensuring the dashboard remained interactive yet simple to use.
+- Cleaning and formatting the dataset for Tableau visualization.
+- Deciding on the most effective visualizations for key insights.
+- Ensuring the dashboard remained interactive yet simple to use.

 LEARNINGS:
-o	Enhanced skills in building interactive dashboards using Tableau. o	Gained insights into the sneaker market and resale dynamics. o	Learned to optimize visualizations for clarity and usability.
+- Enhanced skills in building interactive dashboards using Tableau.
+- Gained insights into the sneaker market and resale dynamics.
+- Learned to optimize visualizations for clarity and usability.

 INSIGHTS:

 FUTURE ENHANCEMENT:
-•	Incorporate predictive analytics to forecast demand and price trends.
+- Incorporate predictive analytics to forecast demand and price trends.
-•	Add data from new sneaker releases for a more comprehensive analysis.
+- Add data from new sneaker releases for a more comprehensive analysis.
-•	Enable real-time data integration for up-to-date insights.
+- Enable real-time data integration for up-to-date insights.